-Factor concentrates modified to extend the half-life (EHL) are now marketed in the Nordic countries, with varying availability and pricing.
+CFC modified to extend the half-life (EHL) are now marketed in the Nordic countries, with varying availability and pricing.
 For FVIII, modifications of the manufacturing process using single chain FVIII, using a human cell line instead of a hamster cell line, or optimizing post-translational glycosylation and sulfation, has resulted in half-life's of on average 14.2 to 14.4 hours.
-Pegylation, or fusion of recombinant FVIII with FC, prolongs the average half-life to 18.4 to 19 hours.
-In clinical trials [40], this has in selected cases allowed for prolonging the interval between infusions up to 3 to 7 days.
+Pegylation, or fusion of recombinant FVIII to the human IgG1 Fc-domain, prolongs the average half-life to 18.4 to 19 hours.
+In clinical trials [44], this has in selected cases allowed for prolonging the interval between infusions up to 3 to 7 days.
 However, reducing injection frequency means fewer peak concentrations, a challenge for physically very active patients.
 Infants and young children have short half-life's even with EHL FVIII products, not allowing for injection every third day.
 Maintaining the frequency, and aiming for higher troughs, is an alternative use of EHL FVIII in patients with break through bleeds on prophylaxis with a standard FVIII product.
 Depending on the price per unit, switching to FVIII EHL can be cost beneficial, aiming for the same frequency and trough.
 Independent of the reason for switching, individual PK analysis and close follow up will be important for patients switching from standard to EHL FVIII concentrates.

 Extension of FIX half-life has been more successful.
-Pegylation or fusion with FC or albumin, has resulted half-life's of 85 to 105 hours, with dosing every 7-14 days in clinical trials [40].
+Pegylation or fusion with the human IgG1 Fc-domain or albumin, has resulted half-life's of 85 to 105 hours, with dosing every 7-14 days in clinical trials [44].
 EHL FIX have a clear advantage compared to standard FIX products, and EHL FIX will allow for once weekly dosing in most patients.

-Alternatives to replacement therapy are emerging.
-Emicizumab is the first non-factor product for hemophilia A to reach the market, and EMA recently granted a marketing authorization for prophylaxis in patients with hemophilia A without inhibitors.
+Alternatives to replacement therapy with CFC are emerging.
+Emicizumab is the first non-factor product for hemophilia A to reach the market, approved for prophylaxis in all age groups, in patients with hemophilia A with inhibitors or severe hemophilia A without inhibitors.
 Emicizumab is monoclonal antibody binding FIX and FX and thereby playing the role of FVIII in the coagulation cascade.
 It is administered subcutaneously once weekly to every second or fourth week.
 Steady state is reached after the first month of loading dose.
 Emicizumab cannot stand alone as monotherapy, as patients eventually will need supplemental on demand treatment with FVIII in case of break through bleeds, trauma or surgery.
-The effect of emicizumab is not readily measured with standard coagulation assays.
+APTT can be used to monitor emicizumab antibodies but for a more close monitoring the measurement of emicizumab concentration is needed and today available in several Nordic coagulation centers.